gatling/mkt-gatling-docker-webinar/README.md

 You can watch the webinar recording here:
 [Boost Your App's Performance: Effective Load Testing with Gatling, Testcontainers, and Docker](https://app.livestorm.co/gatling/boost-your-apps-performance-effective-load-testing-with-gatling-testcontainers-and-docker/live#/)

-## Running the Simulation and the ProjectÒ
+## Running the Simulation and the Project

-For detailed instructions on how to run this simulation, please refer to our comprehensive article: [Link to be added]
+For detailed instructions on how to run this simulation, please refer to our comprehensive article: [Link](https://app.livestorm.co/p/0b6f75b4-92c2-4f25-b789-33db00f58d37/live?s=fc3247a6-c601-48fe-836d-4c148efb1315)

 ## Prerequisites